jonnyhoeven/justme.dev/blog/yed.md

 date: 2021-08-01
 outline: deep
 intro: |
     yEd is a general-purpose diagramming program with a multi-document interface.
-It is a cross-platform application written in Java that runs on Windows, Linux, macOS, and other platforms that support the Java Virtual Machine.
-It is released under a proprietary software license, allowing the use of a single copy for free.
+A cross-platform application written in Java that runs on Windows, Linux, macOS, and other platforms that support the Java Virtual Machine.
+It's released under a proprietary software license, allowing the use of a single copy for free.
 fetchReadme: false
 editLink: true